 8. Explore Chania’s Municipal Market & grab lunch in a local tavern

 The Municipal Market of Chania, Crete - credits: https://west-crete.com/

 A trip to Chania wouldn’t be complete without you getting to familiarize yourselves with traditional Cretan products.
 The Municipal Market of Chania, also known as ‘Agora’ in Greek, offers just that.

 Built at the center of the city between 1909 and 1913, the year Crete was united with the rest of Greece, the market was designed to resemble the covered market of Marseilles, while it also holds a resemblance to an ancient Greek marketplace.
 Its cruciform shape covers 4000 square meters in a surrounding area of 17.200 square meters, constructed to fit an extensive amount of shops within its premises.

 The Municipal Market of Chania remains active, being the place one can find all kinds of local goods, from vegetables, fish, meat, herbs and spices, to Cretan products such as cheeses, olives, raki and more.
 Specifically, the eastern part of the market holds butcher shops, the western end holds fish shops and on the north and south ends one can find fruit and vegetables.

-During the high season months of summer, some shops of the market also sell tourist souvenirs.
-Additionally, in the market, a few cosy cafés offering local food can be found.
+During the high season months of summer, some shops in the market also sell tourist souvenirs.
+Additionally, in the market, a few cozy cafés offering local food can be found.
 Highlighting its financial and cultural importance, the official opening ceremony was performed by the Prime Minister of Greece, the world-famous Eleftherios Venizelos.

 During the German occupation, the market was used by German soldiers for the needs of the army.
 In 1980, the Municipal Market of Chania was declared a protected monument by the Ministry of Culture.